goelsonali/PythonCodeChallenge/README.md

 Day10   : Write a program to remove duplicate from a list.
 Day11   : Write a program to print the multiplication table of a given number.
 Day12   : Write a program to reverse a given string.
+Day13   :Write a program to shuffle the elements of a list randomly.